 Missing teeth may be cute in small children, but many adults feel extremely self-conscious about their smile if they have experienced tooth loss.
-People are living longer lives in a more esthetically pleasing way, which are two good reasons to consider tooth replacement options.
-What many people are not aware of is the impact that missing teeth may negative have on your health.
+People are living longer lives in a more esthetically pleasing way, which are too good reason to consider tooth replacement options.
+What many people are not aware of is the negative impact that missing teeth may have on your health.

 When you lose a tooth, there is a small area on your jawbone that no longer needs to provide support because the tooth and the root structure are no longer present.
 Your jawbone begins to lose its strength and firmness without that support.
 This deterioration does not happen immediately, but it is a concern for anyone who has missing teeth.
 Tooth loss can actually change your facial structure.

 Dental implants are tooth replacement solutions that can actually protect your dental health by simulating your natural tooth and tooth root structure.